w3f/w3f-education/docs/Rust/section2/variables-mutability.md

 As in other languages, variables in Rust behave mostly the same except for a few unique properties, the most prominent being **mutability** and **shadowing**.

-:::info
+:::info Variable are immutable by default

 All variables in Rust are immutable by default.
 Immutable variables cannot be changed unless explicitly declared as mutable.
 This prevents unwanted changes to values in code.

 :::

 ## Immutability in Rust

 As mentioned before, by default, all variables in Rust are immutable.
-This means that the value within cannot be changed once a variable has been declared.
+This means that changes are not allowed once a variable has been declared.

 ```rust
 // The compiler won't allow this to be changed.